ADIKURWA/ESP32Marauder/Settings-CMD.md

 # Settings
 Display and manage settings for the ESP32 Marauder firmware.
+For more information on the available settings, see [Marauder Settings](marauder-settings).

 ## Usage
 ```settings [-s <setting> enable/disable]/[-r]```